ExtremeAddons/hdri_maker_docs/docs/_build/html/_sources/preferences.rst.txt

    - **Shadow Detail**

+      .. note:: This option will no longer be visible in Blender 4.2 as it is no longer needed.
+Into previous versions of Blender, Show Shadow Detail is available.

       - This option allows you to use presets created by me, to manage the quality of the shadows.
         The settings range from Very Low to Ultra.
 Where very low is the lowest quality and Ultra the highest quality.
         This option is also available in the section here: :ref:`eevee_shadow_detail`

 ------------------------------------------------------------------------------------------------------------------------